aquarion-ai/aquarion-docs/docs/component_designs.md

 # Conceptual Component Designs

-This document describes and diagrams the core design ideas of each component of Aquarion and shows various alternative ways they could be built.
+This document describes and diagrams the core design ideas of each component of Aquarion AI and shows various alternative ways they could be built.

 ## Introduction

 The overall design plan is for each component to have a modular front interface, back interface and core logic in the middle.
-This way not only can Aquarion support multiple different kinds of third-party components but also each Aquarion component can be combined in different architectural patterns and using a variety of protocols to communicate with each other.
+This way not only can Aquarion AI support multiple different kinds of third-party components but also each Aquarion AI component can be combined in different architectural patterns and using a variety of protocols to communicate with each other.

-_The key idea is to be able to mix and match the front and back parts while preserving the core logic.
+_The key idea is to be able to mix and match the front and back parts while preserving he core logic.
 This should be possible by having clear interface contracts between each of the 3 parts._

 ## Event Driven Microservice Designs

 All the variants below assume an Event Driven Architecture (EDA) with an Event Broker component as the central component.

 ### Diagram 1: EDA Microservice Variant A